nicholasmcconnell/simpletodos/README.md

 1. Vist the deployed link [here](https://nmcconnell-todo.herokuapp.com/)
 2. Login with Email: user@user.com and Password: useruser.
 3. Or, register an account and create your own todos!

+Future development will improve search functionality with the implmentation of tags at todo creation.
 ___

 ## Demonstration: